Glioblastoma Facts & Figures

-Glioblastoma (or GBM) is the most common and most aggressive malignant brain tumor — or brain cancer.
-It is also one of the most complex, deadly, and treatment-resistant tumors of any cancer.
+- Glioblastoma (or GBM) is one of the most complex, deadly, and treatment-resistant cancers.

 Working Toward Solutions

-Finally, NBTS is supporting a major, game-changing new clinical trial called GBM AGILE that completely re-imagines how treatments are evaluated in mid-stage clinical trials.
-GBM AGILE, an adaptive platform trial, will ultimately test multiple new potential treatments simultaneously (instead of one at a time) and lower the cost, shorten the time, and decrease the amount of trial participants needed to advance an investigational drug toward approval and the market.
+NBTS supports a major, game-changing new clinical trial called GBM AGILE that completely re-imagines how treatments are evaluated.
+GBM AGILE will ultimately test multiple new potential treatments simultaneously (instead of one at a time) and lower the cost, shorten the time, and decrease the amount of trial participants needed to advance an investigational drug toward approval and into the hands of patients.